iArcanic/iss-cw/docs/report/iss-report.md

 ## 2.4 Data transmission

 Data needs to be stored and read across the various systems in the clinic.
-During the transmission, this data needs to remain secure and unreadable, so even if an unauthorised third party either attempts to access or has access to the data, it is presented to them in an unreadable format.
+During the transmission, this data needs to remain secure and unreadable, so even if an unauthorised third party has access to the data, it is presented to them in an unreadable format.
 The algorithm of choice for this is RSA asymmetric key encryption.

 ### 2.4.1 Encryption